DRIVING DIRECTIONS TO GET TO FLICKENNEL

 Landmark #4 - Here's the intersection of eastbound Hwy 96 and the Oak Creek Grade, turning off to the left at that light-pole, before the house.

-The Sangre de Cristo Mountains and the historic Beckwith Ranch, along Hwy.
+The Sangre de Cristo Mountains and the historic Beckwith Ranch with its distinctive red roofs, along Hwy.
 69, just north of Westcliffe.

 METHOD #4: Down Highway 50 to Cotopaxi, then to Westcliffe